Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 11. Regular Health Check:

-At Home, please don’t always have to wait until the doctor’s clinic to know what’s is health status.
+Please don’t always wait to know any health status at doctor’s clinic.
 There are some checks that can be performed at the home level:

 - Monitoring blood pressure with device at home